overture-stack/prelude/apps/conductor/configs/nginx/readme.md

 - This is an HTTP-only configuration (no SSL/HTTPS)
 - Based on Ubuntu/Debian nginx structure with sites-available/sites-enabled
-- Includes websocket support for real-time features
 - Security headers are minimal for development use
-- No rate limiting or advanced security features